Recipes: Award-Winning Thanksgiving Leftovers

 Cut French bread in half length-wise and spread mixture on top.
 Top with more Monterey Jack cheese and tomatoes and olives (optional).
 Bake at 375° for 10 minutes until crispy.

 Do you ever end up with leftover cranberry sauce?
 Why not make a tasty appetizer recipe to enjoy the day after Thanksgiving?
 Here's a flavorful and easy recipe for an Arugula, Brie, and Cranberry Crostini appetizer from How To: Simplify.

 I know there are as many ways to serve sweet potatoes on Thanksgiving as there are people serving them, but if you cook them caramelized on the stove-top like I do, re-heating them on the stove-top so that their caramelized edges get a little more crispy, makes them even more delicious.

 What are your favorite Thanksgiving leftovers?
 How do you bring life to your leftovers?

 Turkey Tortilla Soup photo courtesy of Flickr.

-Shepherd's Pie photo courtesy of Jen Tilley.
+Crostini photo courtesy of Jen Tilley Photography.